 Organised by Birmingham & District Beekeepers Association

-A highlight of the show will be the prize-giving ceremony at 3pm on Sunday 2 September.
-Trophies will be presented by the Bishop of Birmingham The Right Reverend David Urquhart.
-Prizes awarded for categories set to test the beekeepers’ skills in a range of entries including honey production, comb extraction, mead making, honey cake baking and candle making.
+A highlight of the show will be the prize-giving ceremony at 3pm on Sunday 8 September.
+Trophies will be presented and prizes awarded for categories set to test the beekeepers’ skills in a range of entries including honey production, comb extraction, mead making, honey cake baking and candle making.

 Remember to bring cash (since there are no cash points at Martineau Gardens): there will be plant sales and refreshments available throughout the Birmingham Honey Show.